JJBR13/Justin-Brown-milestone-project-one/README.md

  ![Flow diagram: website flow](assets/img/README/site_flow.png)

-- The website consits of 3 main pages:
+- The website consists of 3 main pages:
-  - Hompage: Landing page, featuring links outbound to other pages and wanderlust gallery.
+  - Hompage: Landing page, featuring links outbound to other pages and a wanderlust gallery.
-  - View vans: Provides information on the three types of vans offered to hire.
+  - View-Vans: provides information on the three types of vans offered for hire.
-  - Contact: Provides contact form to allow the client to enquire or book in.
+  - Contact: Provides a contact form to allow the client to enquire or book in.
-  - Cancellation policy: Simply page stating the policy of calcellation.
+  - Cancellation policy: simply a page stating the policy of cancellation.
-- All pages have feature buttons/ call to actions or internal links to allow easy, comprehensive navigations through the entirity of the site.
-Allowing for a better user experience.
+- All pages have feature buttons, call to actions, or internal links to allow easy, comprehensive navigation through the entirety of the site, allowing for a better user experience.

 ### Nav-bar

-- The Nav-bar was located through-out all pages in the same format to allow consitancy and ease provided when using the site.
+- The nav-bar was located throughout all pages in the same format to allow consistency and ease of use when using the site.
-- In desktop & tablet view the nav-bar is horozontally position in list format with a button loacated on right side to contact the company.
+In desktop and tablet views, the nav-bar is horizontally positioned in list format with a button located on the right side to contact the company.
-- The nav-bar is not "sticky" allowing for it to disapper with scroll, this was elected for the images and content of the lower blocks could utilise the entirity of the page at all times.
+- The nav-bar is not "sticky", allowing for it to disappear with scroll.
+This was elected so the images and content of the lower blocks could utilise the entire width of the page at all times.

-- The nav-bar is responsive meaning when 325px is reached (mobile devices) the nav-bar moves into hamburger format, allowing the screen not to be conjested.
-Further the button style is removed and appears as other pages, do within the hamburger dropdown.
+- The nav-bar is responsive, meaning when 325px is reached (mobile devices), the nav-bar moves into hamburger format, allowing the screen not to be cluttered.
+Furthermore, the button style is removed and appears as other pages, do within the hamburger dropdown.

 ### 404 Error Page

-- This is [.html](https://github.com/JJBR13/Justin-Brown-milestone-project-one/blob/main/404.html) file that has been created and customised to enable the userer to navigate back to the hompage if an error happens when navigating the site.
--This features in-line CSS styling and a simple link back to the hompage.
-By having inline styling in there is any issue relates to stlye.css file or bootstrap documentations this page still be active and within selected style.
+- This is [.html](https://github.com/JJBR13/Justin-Brown-milestone-project-one/blob/main/404.html) file that has been created and customised to enable the user to navigate back to the homepage if an error happens when navigating the site. -This features in-line CSS styling and a simple link back to the homepage.
+If there is any issue relating to the style.css file or bootstrap documentation, this page will still be active and within the selected style.

 ### Submission Pages

-- To allow for a better user experience, the creation of contact-submission.html & sign-up-complete.html were created.
-This allowed for the user to eaily see the forms had been completed and return back to the homepage decreacing website bounce rate, and continuing the session.
+- To allow for a better user experience, the creation of contact-submission.html and sign-up-complete.html were created.
+This allowed the user to easily see that the forms had been completed and return back to the homepage, decreasing the website bounce rate and continuing the session.

 ## Current Features

 ### Responsive on all Devices

-- This website provides a basic online platform for a rental campervan businssess and has been created using mobile first design which is fully responsive on all screen sizes.
+- This website provides a basic online platform for a rental campervan business and has been created using a mobile-first design which is fully responsive on all screen sizes.
-- Luv 4-Wheels site was created using Bootstrap grid system, flex class and dcoumentaitons allowing website content to look correct through all devices.
+- The Luv4-Wheels site was created using the Bootstrap grid system, flex class, and documentation, which allows website content to look correct across all devices.

 ## Future Releases

 ### 1) Adding more content

-- This site has the ability to have more pages to genterate more traffic to the site.
-For example: blog page or Adventure maual (please refer to wireframe PDF for design idea)
+- This site has the ability to have more pages to attract more traffic to it.
+For example, a blog page or an adventure manual (for design ideas, please see the wireframe PDF).

 ### 2) Booking system

-- Allowing the user to book desired van and dates without using the booking form, would be a huge upgrade and user expereice improvemnet.
+- Allowing the user to book their desired van and dates without using the booking form would be a huge upgrade and user experience improvement.

 ### 3) App

-- By using website content and design styling (brand identiy) carry this across to an app with a user database, allowing user profiles.
-This would create consitancy sense of community.
+- By using website content and design styling (brand identity), carry this across to an app with a user database, allowing user profiles.
+This would create a strong sense of community.

 ## Languages Used